-- More marketing terms than valid propositions - Reminds me of MIPS - Prefer 'Somewhere near immediately' - User experience/Service API defines time the sooner the better - A consistent rate is best - Your time is real-enough when SLAs are not troublesome or bothersome - Given too little time, how much data is too much data? - Algorithm is strongly determined by the physical volume of data - Complex event processing (don't know when, or how much, data will arrive) - Aggregates over hierarchical time-series data sets - Time is money what's the price tag of that data in that window of time? - How fine are you slicing time? - How many need access to that data in that slice in time? - How big is the data set you need to slice? - Divide and conquer, but only when you have to - Shards, partitions don't roll your own - Distribute computation where the source data is physically located - Resource Oriented access patterns over complex ontologies and taxonomies
+- More marketing terms than valid propositions - Reminds me of MIPS - Prefer 'Somewhere near immediately' - User experience defines time the sooner the better - A consistent rate is best - Your time is real-enough when SLAs are not troublesome or bothersome - Given too little time, how much data is too much data? - Algorithm strongly determined by physical volume of data - Complex event processing (don't know when, or how much, data will arrive) - Aggregates over hierarchical time-series data sets - Time is money what's the price tag of that data in that window of time? - How fine are you slicing time? - How many need access to that data in that slice in time? - How big is the data set you need to slice? - Divide and conquer, but only when you have to - Shards, partitions don't roll your own - Resource Oriented access patterns